 Notable amongst the family at this time was Mr. John Fullerton, Esq.
 Thribergh in the West Riding of Yorkshire

 was home to this gentleman for some time.
 "The parish comprises 1,624a. lr.
-27p., of which about 800 acres are arable, 770 pasture, and about 30 woodland, all the property of John...
-Another 67 words (5 lines of text) are included under the topic Early Fullarton Notables in all our PDF Extended History products and printed products wherever possible.
+27p., of which about 800 acres are arable, 770 pasture, and about 30 woodland, all the property of John Fullerton, Esq., lord of the manor.
+The soil...
+Another 59 words (4 lines of text) are included under the topic Early Fullarton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fullarton family to Ireland